Skip to content

 At least 7 weeks, 3 days of learning missed

-If your child is poorly you must contact school by 8.45am or as soon as practically possible to inform the Office that your child will be absent from school and to give a reason for that absence.
+If your child is poorly, you must contact school by 8.45am or as soon as practically possible to inform the school office that your child will be absent from school and to give a reason for that absence.
 You must do this on each day of your child's absence.

 If your child has received specialist care for a medical condition, please ask them for some guidance on supporting their return to school, particularly regarding playtimes and P.E.